AdamBiu/RemoteControlJoystick/README.md

 Moreover, our program can control the aileron, throttle and more indices of the plane in FlightGear simulator.
 The main Class in our program are the MainActivity that in the view package.
-For more information on the classes and functions, see the documentation in the code.
+For more information on the classes and functions, see the documentation in the code. our application is working from jdk version 8 and from Android 10 (API 29).